 In August 2021, New Japan Philharmonic in Tokyo has appointed Sado as the fifth Music Director.
 The four-year term will start in April 2023 until March 2027, and prior to the appointment, he will serve as the Music Adviser for one season starting April 2022.New Japan Philharmonic was founded in 1972 by Seiji Ozawa, who serves the honorary conductor of the orchestra.

-After many years assisting Leonard Bernstein and Seiji Ozawa, Yutaka Sado started winning important conducting prizes such as the Grand Priz of the 39th «Concours international des jeunes chefs d’orchestre» in 1989 in Besançon, France, and the Grand Prix of the Leonard Bernstein Jerusalem International Music Competition in 1995.
-His close ties with his mentor led to his appointment as Conductor in Residence at the Pacific Music Festival in Sapporo, which was founded by Bernstein.
-In December 1990, at the «Leonard Bernstein Memorial Concert» in the cathedral of St. John the Divine in New York, Yutaka Sado conducted alongside other Bernstein protégés.
+Studied under Leonard Bernstein and Seiji Ozawa, Yutaka Sado is the recipient of the Grand Prix of the 39th «Concours international des jeunes chefs d’orchestre» in 1989 in Besançon, France, and the Grand Prix of the Leonard Bernstein Jerusalem International Music Competition in 1995.
+Sado was appointed as Conductor in Residence at the Pacific Music Festival founded by the late Bernstein in 1990 in Sapporo, Japan.